eversoneliasg/100-days-of-python/README.md

 Day 07 - Hangman Project: Challenge your vocabulary with this game.

 Day 08 - Ceaser Cipher Project: A software to encrypt and decrypt messages according to the Ceaser Cipher.

+Dya 09 - Silent Auction Program: The participantes won't know each other's bid until the end of the auction.